-Source: Urban Institute Housing Finance Policy Center Housing Finance At A Glance July 2019
+Source: Urban Institute Housing Finance Policy Center Housing Finance At A Glance, June 2021

-Importantly, nonbank origination share has grown nearly 40% in the last six years, with nonbanks now controlling a preponderance of new loan volume, and in some cases completely dominating the market (i.e., Ginnie Mae issuance).
+Importantly, nonbank origination share has increased 45 percentage points in the last eight years, with nonbanks now controlling almost three-fourths of new agency loan volume, and in some cases completely dominating the market (i.e., Ginnie Mae issuance).

-Nonbank mortgage companies assist all types of borrowers, from prime borrowers (those deemed most likely to make loan payments on time because of good credit history) to those who are credit-challenged or want a more streamlined mortgage experience, not always available from the consumer's bank or credit union.
+Nonbank mortgage companies assist all types of borrowers, from prime borrowers (those deemed most likely to make loan payments on time because of good credit history) to those who are credit-challenged or want a more streamlined mortgage experience, that is not always available from the consumer's bank or credit union.
 Like other nonbanks, they operate without funding from customer deposits, but in most respects, the nonbank mortgage companies originate mortgage loans in the same way as depository institutions (banks and credit unions).
 The primary difference is that a depository institution will frequently rely on its own, or its depositors' funds to make the mortgage loan, whereas a nonbank mortgage company will typically obtain funds for making loans from a larger financial institution or other investor through credit facilities such as a warehouse line of credit.